Oct 31st, 2023

 10. Naranjilla (Solanum quitoense): Also called: “little orange” in Ecuador, Costa Rica, and Panama; “Lulo” in Colombia.
 This spiky plant may look poisonous due to the thorns on every part of it.
 However, the lulo fruit it creates are used to make the traditional Colombian beverage Lulada.
 (Location: Flagler Garden)

-Meredith Orne is a marketing intern at the Garden.
+Meredith Orne is our seasonal marketing associate at the Garden.
+She previously held the position of marketing intern.
 She has a bachelor's degree in Media Arts & Design with a minor in Business.
 She also loves photography, writing, art, and graphic design and is excited to learn more about the Garden through these channels.

 You May Also Like